matrix-org/matrix-spec-proposals/proposals/4147-including-device-keys-with-olm-encrypted-events.md

 additional bookkeeping, and it is not clear whether this extra complexity is worth the reduction in bandwidth.

-If the sender resets their cross-signing keys, then the self-signing signature in the `device_keys` is meaningless.
-The recipient will need to re-query the device keys, and will need to treat the sender as untrusted if it fails to do so.
-The sender could include the self-signing key, signed by the master-signing key, in the plaintext event, so that if the user only resets their self-signing key but retains their master-signing key, the recipient can still check the sender's device keys.
-However, this will further increase the size of the event, and it is not common for clients to reset the self-signing key without also resetting the master-signing key, so this is unlikely to give much benefit.
+This proposal is not a complete solution.
+In particular, if the sender resets their cross-signing keys, and also logs out the sending device, the recipient still has no way to verify the sending device.
+The device signature in the Olm message is meaningless.
+A full solution would require the recipient to be able to obtain a history of cross-signing key changes, and to expose that information to the user; that is left for the future.

 ## Alternatives